 Do you know the difference between contingency reserves and operating funds?

-Operating funds are monies that our real estate brokerage uses to fund our business.
+Operating funds are funds that our property management and real estate business uses to pay for our business.
 Operating funds are our money.
-Nevertheless, escrow funds are different.
+On the other hand, escrow funds are different.
 Escrow funds are monies that Nesbitt Realty is holding on behalf of tenants, landlords, buyers and sellers.
 Escrow funds are not our money, but they are monies that we are trusted to safeguard.
 At any given time, Nesbitt Realty has hundreds of thousands of dollars in escrow accounts.

 In Arlington Ridge, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
 Most importantly the Commonwealth requires that escrow funds are properly accounted for at all times.
 In additional all escrow funds must be kept separate from operating funds.
-The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for real estate investors.
+The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for landlord clients.

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in savings to pay for maintenance and other incidentals that occur during property management.
+A contingency reserve account is money that is held in escrow to pay for repairs and other incidentals that occur during property management.
 Although the money is in our escrow account, the money belongs to the landlord.
 If the property management ends, that money is promptly returned to the real estate investor.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.